genesiscommunitysuccess/docs/docs/04_tutorials/03_quick-guides/03_loading-feed-data/01_loading-feed-data.md

 ### Finding the generated messages

-In the example below, we have used the Genesis file processor class, and some camel URI.
+In the example below, we have used the Genesis file processor class, and some Camel URI.
 The URI specifies:
 -	the location of the files to be loaded (in this case any file found in /bbg)
 -	configuration attributes (I.e. where the files will be archived)

-Note that the first ** ls** of the files in the **bbg** folder does not show the downloaded file – because it has automatically been moved to the **.camel** folder.
-Running ** ls -al .camel** then shows the downloaded file.
+Note that the first **ls** of the files in the **bbg** folder does not show the downloaded file – because it has automatically been moved to the **.camel** folder.
+Running **ls -al .camel** then shows the downloaded file.

 ```bash
 [briss@dev-abc-briss1 inbound]$ cd bbg/